Table of Contents

 - Motor unit: Contains muscle fibers of a common branch, which are innervated by a single α-motor neuron (source: anterior horn of the spinal cord).
 The action potential of a single α-motor neuron is responsible for the simultaneous contraction of all muscle cells of a motor unit.

 - The activated myosin head accumulates perpendicularly at the connection point of the actin filament, which builds a cross-bridge.
-This short-term chemical bond between the actin and myosin molecules can exist since the protein troponin C is bound to the calcium ions released by the intracellular stores (sarcoplasmic reticulum).
+This short-term chemical bond between the actin and myosin molecules can exist since troponin C is bound to the calcium ions released by the intracellular stores (sarcoplasmic reticulum).

 - Following the positional change of the myosin head, its conformation will be changed so that a new ATP molecule can be bound.
 When this happens, the myosin head disconnects from the actin filament, and a new cross-bridge cycle can begin.
 This cycle is also called the oar paddle.